Shredder42/mutations/README.md

 * Class of mutation
 * Research text

+Shown below is an example of one of the data points in this data set.

+* Gene: Casitas B-lineage lymphoma (*CBL*)
+* Mutation: L399V
+    * This is a missense mutation at the 399th position in the *CBL* gene.
+At this position, the gene should code for the amino acid leucine, but the mutation causes it to code for the amino acid valine instead.
+* Class: LOF
+    * This mutation results in the protein that is coded from the *CBL* gene being unable to perform its required function.
+* Research text: "Oncogenic mutations in the monomeric Casitas B-lineage lymphoma (Cbl) gene have been found in many tumors but their significance remains largely unknown.
+Several human c-Cbl (CBL) structures have recently been solved depicting the protein at different stages of its activation cycle and thus provide mechanistic insight underlying how stability-activity tradeoffs in cancer-related proteins may influence disease onset and progression.
+In this study..."

 ### Training and testing sets

 The data set was split into a training set to build the models and a test sets to evaluate them.